OpenDSA/OpenDSA/RST/en/Glossary.rst

       A :term:`design pattern` where a traversal process is given a function (known as the visitor) that is applied to every object in the collection being traversed.
-For example, a generic tree or graph traversal might be designed such that it takes a function parameter, where that function is applied to each node.
+For example, a generic tree or graph :term:`traversal` might be designed such that it takes a function parameter, where that function is applied to each node.

    weight